Join a team of passionate, committed, and fun people dedicated to ensuring teens and young adults can get help when they need it most.

 These positions have an immediate start date for training, however, is on an as needed basis once trained.
 They are nonexempt positions with a base hourly wage of $21.00, with a possible shift differential of $2.00 or $4.00, depending on shift covering.
 These positions are located in St Albans, VT.

 Are you passionate about empowering youth and making a meaningful difference in your community?
-Join our Supported Housing team as a Youth Coach!
+Join our Nightly Shelter team as a Youth Coach!

 Are you passionate about empowering youth and making a meaningful difference in your community?
 Join our Basic Needs Program at the Drop-In Center as a Youth Coach.